-- Press and hold the (100) key to select the folder (directory) for playback, either internal hard drive or Compact Flash.
-The default playback directory is the volume being recorded. - Use the Rotary Switch, or the arrow soft-keys, to navigate through the file directory. - Once a file is highlighted, press the play key to begin playback.
+- 1. Press and hold the File Viewer key to select a drive and folder (directory) for playback.
+The last file recorded is the default file ready for playback.
+The default playback source is the storage volume highlighted on the LCD display. - 2.
+Use the Rotary Switch, or the arrow soft-keys, to navigate through the File Viewer. - 3.
+Once a file is highlighted, press the play key to begin playback.

 When playback has finished, the filename will begin flashing.
-Use the Description fast-forward key or 🗨 rewind key to step through files in the folder, or press the 🔳 stop key to exit playback mode.
+Use the fast-forward key or rewind key to step through files in the folder, or press the stop key to exit playback mode.

-FireWire File Transfer
+FireWire File Transfer to Computer